storyblok/storyblok-nuxt/README.md

 <div v-editable="blok" / >
 ```

-- Finally, use `<StoryblokComponent>` which available globally in the Nuxt app:
+- Finally, use `<StoryblokComponent>` which is available globally in the Nuxt app:

 ```html
 <StoryblokComponent :blok="blok" />